-So, if you choose Colombia as your destination, comply with the current immigration and tax regulations.
-First, ensure you get a visa that fits your profile, activities, and needs, whether you want to work, study, invest, do business or live indefinitely in Colombia.
+So, if you choose Colombia as your destination, it is essential to comply with current immigration and tax regulations.
+First, make sure to obtain a visa that aligns with your profile, activities, and plans—whether you intend to work, study, invest, start a business, or establish long-term residency in Colombia.

 When am I considered a tax resident in Colombia?